pkgcloud/pkgcloud/docs/providers/openstack/storage.md

 **Note:** *Due to variances between OpenStack deployments, you may or may not need a `region` option.*

-Learn about [more options for creating clients](README.md) in the Openstack `storage` provider.
+Learn about [more options for creating clients](README.md) in the OpenStack `storage` provider.

 ### Container Model

-A Container for Openstack has following properties:
+A Container for OpenStack has following properties:

 ```Javascript
 {